In 2013, our founder created the first Shaa Festival to prevent disease and support women.

 A more efficient way to grind corn.

 One critical and costly element of shaa production is grinding the corn.
 When Elvis decided to donate a grinding mill, the union needed a place to put it.
 One of the women gave a piece of land and they all got to work.
-The women molded blocks out of local soil and, with the help of some men, they constructed a building and installed the mill.
+The women molded blocks out of local soil and with the help of some men, they constructed a building and installed the mill.

 Nonmembers can grind their own corn for a fee.
-At the end of the year, the revenue generated will be shared among union members to pay their children’s school fees or medical bills.
+At the end of the year, the revenue generated will be shared among union members to help pay for their children’s school fees or medical bills.

 The union can also loan money to members in times of difficulties.
 Shaa production has truly become a collaborative community effort, launched by the desire to win the festival’s valuable prizes.